-Fourth Presbyterian Church supports mission outreach projects in our city and globally.
+Fourth Presbyterian Church supports mission outreach efforts in our city and our world.

 Fourth Church has a sister relationship with the First Presbyterian Church of Havana, Cuba, which hosts a group from Fourth Church for an annual mission trip there.
 Groups have also traveled to Guatemala, Honduras, Mexico, Cameroon, and Northern Ireland for mission trips.
 In Guatemala, Common Hope and CEDEPCA have served as hosts.
 Please see below for more information on Cameroon and Northern Ireland.